- When will Arctic sea ice disappear?

 Furthermore, methane that did get trapped in ice may have returned to the atmosphere as temperature rose and the ice melted.
 Higher temperatures for thousands of years ensured that the methane was over time oxidized, leaving only carbon dioxide traces in later ice, and thus in the ice cores that we examine today.
 For more on this point, also see the comments and responses at:

 In conclusion, there's no reason to doubt that there have been large emissions from methane hydrates in the past.
 Furthermore, the current situation is unprecedented and looks more dangerous in many ways than in previous periods.
 Firstly, the rate at which temperatures are rising, particularly in the Arctic, is without precedent.
-Furthermore, the levels of pollutants in the atmosphere today are extremely high (and rising), which is the more dangerous given the presence of huge amounts of methane in the shallows seas of the Arctic.
+Furthermore, the levels of pollutants in the atmosphere today are extremely high (and rising), which is the more dangerous given the presence of huge amounts of methane in the shallow seas of the Arctic.
 For further reasons why the current situation in the Arctic is so dangerous, see point 8. below and:

 8. Why is the situation in the East Siberian Arctic Shelf (ESAS) so threatening?